maxmx03/dracula.nvim/README.md

 ## Dracula Pro

-For dracula pro users, create a new repo based on this [template](https://github.com/maxmx03/draculapro-template), and keep it private
+For users of Dracula Pro, plesae create a new private repository using this [template](https://github.com/maxmx03/draculapro-template)

 ## Contributions